JosephLai241/URS/README.md

 Wordclouds are saved to file by default.
 If you do not want to keep a file, include the `--nosave` flag to only display the wordcloud.

-## Exporting

-As stated before, URS supports exporting to either JSON or CSV. **JSON is the default format** - you will have to include the `--csv` flag to export to CSV.

-You can only export to CSV when using:

-+ The Subreddit scraper
-+ The word frequencies generator

-These tools are also suitable for CSV format and are optimized to do so if you want to use that format instead.

-The `--csv` flag is ignored if it is present while using the Redditor, submission comments scraper, or wordcloud generator.

 # Contributing

 **See the [Contact](#contact) section for ways to reach me.**